manakah/large-lots/README.md

 We recommend using [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html) for working in a virtualized development environment.
 [Read how to set up virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-Once you have virtualenvwrapper set up, do this:
+Once you have virtualenvwrapper set up, run the following commands in your terminal:

 ```bash
 mkvirtualenv largelots -p /path/to/your/python3